 To drop off equipment for service: Occasionally, laptops and other small hardware can be dropped off at our Brighton office for service.
 Again, contact our service team first to make arrangements.
 Then follow the directions given to drop off your item at our Brighton office.
 We have a table in the lobby with cleaning supplies for your convenience.
 Please wear a mask when visiting our office for any reason.

->

-> If an on-site visit is necessary: Until at least December 9, we will only provide onsite service for critical-level issues.
-These will be approved on a case-by-case basis by either myself or our service manager, Grant Thomson.
+If an on-site visit is necessary: Until at least December 9, we will only provide onsite service for critical-level issues.
+These will be approved on a case-by-case basis by either Tavis or Grant.
 Additional precautions will be required.

->

-> In addition, the State of Michigan has released an app that can let you know if you have come into close contact with someone who has tested positive for coronavirus.
+In addition, the State of Michigan has released an app that can let you know if you have come into close contact with someone who has tested positive for coronavirus.
 Learn more here.

 As always, please reach out if you have any questions or concerns.
 Our goal is to work together to meet your IT needs while keeping each other as healthy as possible.

 Government resources for workers and small businesses:

 Information on working from home and business continuity:

 TAZ Cloud Services – our desktop-as-a-service offering that allows you and your staff to work from anywhere with internet connectivity, just as if you were in the office.